Education Department Launches 'Top-To-Bottom' Review Of Teachers' Grant Program

 This is a key point.
 Miceli says it seems FedLoan has been strictly enforcing paperwork rules, which the department has the authority and flexibility to revisit.

-Being so strict about paperwork, where even a minor paperwork error can have such a drastic outcome, she says, goes against the spirit of the TEACH grant.
+Being so strict about paperwork, where even a minor error can have such a drastic outcome, she says, goes against the spirit of the TEACH grant.

 "It's not a fine, it's not a fee," Miceli says, like a late payment on a credit card or tax bill.
 "It's a complete conversion from a grant to a loan.
 And I don't believe that was the intent where you've got a borrower who's actually meeting the terms of the program."

 Other legal experts agree.
-But Miceli stresses that she still has friends and former colleagues in the department, and says they're good people who care about education and no one there is trying to hurt these teachers.
+But Miceli stresses that she still has friends and former colleagues in the department and says that they're good people who care about education and that no one there is trying to hurt these teachers.

 Meanwhile, Sen. Mark Warner, a Virginia Democrat, has introduced bipartisan legislation to reform the TEACH grant and other student loan programs.
 He too says these teachers should get their grants back if they're meeting the requirements.

 "We've got a clear societal need to have good, talented teachers teaching in low-income schools," Warner tells NPR.
-"This is morally the right thing to do; long term economically it's the right thing to do.
+"This is morally the right thing to do; long term economically, it's the right thing to do.
 It needs to get fixed."

+At a congressional hearing Tuesday, Rep. Bobby Scott, D-Va., brought up NPR's coverage and asked Education Secretary Betsy DeVos whether legislation was necessary to fix the problems.
+"I don't believe so," she replied.

+"We are aware of the issues within that program and have taken steps to address the issues therein," she said.

-As the Education Department is figuring out what it's going to do next — it says that teachers who believe they've had their grants unfairly converted to loans should appeal first through FedLoan, and then if necessary, through the department's Federal Student Aid Ombudsman's office.
+As the Education Department is figuring out what it's going to do next — it says that teachers who believe they've had their grants unfairly converted to loans should appeal first through FedLoan and then, if necessary, through the department's Federal Student Aid Ombudsman Group.

 McCollum recently did that.
-And she's now waiting, hoping better news arrives in her mailbox soon.
+And she is now waiting, hoping better news arrives in her mailbox soon.

-Editor's Note: Photos of documents on this page have been altered to obscure Kaitlyn McCollum's private information.

-Note: Editor's note: Photos of documents on this page have been altered to obscure Kaitlyn McCollum's private information.